Teachable-AI-Lab/teachable-ai-lab/_posts/2022-10-28-Lab-Manual.md

 # Funding

-Funding for the lab currently comes from Chris's start-up package from Drexel University and a DARPA AI Exploration award.
+Funding for the lab currently comes from Chris's start-up package from Georgia Tech and a DARPA AI Exploration award.
 If you need to buy something, or have to charge a grant for something, let Chris know and he will oversee the process.

 At some point, you will likely be asked to provide a figure or two for a grant Chris is writing, and/or provide feedback on the grant.
 Relatedly, you are entitled to read any grant Chris has submitted, whether it is ultimately funded or not.
 Aside from being a good opportunity to learn how grants are written, this will also allow you to see his vision for the lab in the years ahead.
 Feel free to ask Chris to see any of his grants.

-Funding for the lab comes from a variety of sources, including federal agencies (e.g., NSF, DoD, etc.), private foundations (e.g., Gates Foundation), and internal funds from Drexel.
+Funding for the lab comes from a variety of sources, including federal agencies (e.g., NSF, DoD, etc.), private foundations (e.g., Gates Foundation), and internal funds from Georgia Tech.
 I will oversee all aspects of the financial management of our funding sources.
 However, it is important to me to be transparent about where research money comes from and how it's spent.
 You can find some details on our internal lab website, but please do not hesitate to ask if you want to know more details.
 In general, external funds tend to be restricted to expenses related to a particular project or set of projects, whereas some of the internal funds are flexible in that they can be used for any justifiable work-related purpose.

 All research funded by external grants _must_ acknowledge the funding agency and grant number upon publication.
 This is essential for documenting that we are turning their money into research findings.
 We must also submit a yearly progress report describing what we have accomplished.
 Lab members involved in the research will be asked to contribute to the progress report.